Nuitka/Nuitka/README.rst

       work, it's checked against.
 And on macOS "pyenv" likely does **not** work.

--  Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32/64 bits).
+-  Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32bits/64 bits/ARM).

    Others may work as well.
 The portability is expected to be generally good, but the e.g. Scons usage may have to be adapted.
 Make sure to